The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 ---
 # Foreword

 With the release of Endwalker, Samurai is now celebrating four years in the game.
-With Boxer’s permission I’m updating this guide for Endwalker. ~~6.0 doesn’t change a whole lot about the fundamentals of playing Samurai or melee~~ 6.1 has fundamentally changed the way Samurai plays in Endwalker, and the changes will be covered in this document.
+With Boxer’s permission I am updating this guide for Endwalker. ~~6.0 doesn’t change a whole lot about the fundamentals of playing Samurai or melee~~ 6.1 has fundamentally changed the way Samurai plays in Endwalker, and the changes will be covered in this document.
 Despite this, this guide is still intended for newer players.

 \-Zombii